johnnyapol/gitlab-runner-kubevirt/README.md

 A Gitlab Runner custom executor for running jobs in VMs on kubernetes

+## Note

+This is an opionated fork of https://github.com/logan2211/gitlab-runner-kubevirt .
+This currently assumes you are using a containerdisk image where cloud-init is functional.
+I'm also only targeting Linux VMs and have some hardcoded references to flatpak, since this was really about being able to build flatpaks in GLCI without having to have an always-on VM, manually spinup a runner, or using privileged pods.
+At some point in the future, I may find the time to rework my various changes and "upstream" (Logan2211' repo is actually also a fork, but the original maintainer seems to be preoccupied with other things, so their repo was my starting base).

 ## Usage

 Before you begin, make sure that KubeVirt has been installed